Battle of Tippermuir: Aftermath

 One of the Royalist commanders, Lord Kilpont, was murdered in a quarrel by fellow Royalist James Stewart of Ardvorlich shortly after the battle.
 Stewart escaped and was later to join with the Covenanters, being given the rank of Major in Argyll's regiment.
-The battle effectively revived the Royalist cause in Scotland, and Montrose would confront government troops again at Aberdeen later in the month.
+The battle effectively revived the Royalist cause in Scotland, and Montrose would confront, and rout, government troops again at Aberdeen later in the month.

+The battle in popular culture

-Events leading up to the battle and the Royalist campaign of 1644-1645 are the centre piece of the 1937 novel And No Quarter by the Irish writer Maurice Walsh.
+Events leading up to the battle and the Royalist campaign of 1644–1645 are the centrepiece of the 1937 novel And No Quarter by the Irish writer Maurice Walsh.